scottishgovernment/economicactionplan.mygov.scot/pages/innovation/data-driven.md

 <br>
 <hr>
 * **£300 million investment in data driven innovation through the Edinburgh and South East Region City Deal**
-* **£1.5 million over 3 years to support the establishment of a UNICEF Data for Children Hub in Scotland in partnership with UNICEF, The Data Lab and the University of Edinburgh.**
+* **£1.5 million over 3 years to support the establishment of a UNICEF Data for Children Hub in Scotland in partnership with UNICEF, The Data Lab and the University of Edinburgh**
 * **£13.5m to support the next phase of the DataLab Innovation Centre to cement Scotland’s position as a global data leader**

 <hr>